jeremydumoulin/gtfs4ev/README.md

 - [ ] Let the user set the desired projection CRS
 - [ ] Assess some accessibility metrics by crossing the data with other GIS data
 - [ ] Write some unit tests
-- [ ] Improve GTFS data analysis, cleaning, and filtering ; perhaps by relying on an external library
+- [ ] Improve a bit GTFS data analysis, cleaning, and filtering ; perhaps by relying on an external library

 ### Done

 - [x] Update the README and create a virtual environment
 - [x] Create a topology class
 - [x] Get the code ready for collaboration: upload to GitLab and better comment classes
+- [x] Upgrade data filtering

 ## License